-Brescia University also has an articulation agreement with Chatfield College in Cincinnati that awards students graduating with an Associate of Arts or Associate of Science degree a minimum of sixty (60) transfer credits (but no more than 76), and junior standing.
-An Associate of Arts or Associate of Science degree will also satisfy forty-eight (48) hours of Brescia University's General Education Requirements (GERs), provided the student completes at least one class in world/global history, modern language, literature, fine arts, philosophy, and religion (theology).
+Brescia University also has an articulation agreement with Chatfield College in Cincinnati that awards students graduating with an Associate of Arts or Associate of Science degree, up to 76 transfer credit hours, and junior standing.
+An Associate of Arts or Associate of Science degree will also satisfy up to forty-eight (48) hours of Brescia University's General Education Requirements (GERs), provided the student completes at least one class in world/global history, modern language, literature, fine arts, philosophy, and religion (theology).
 Since Chatfield offers 300-level courses, students with an Associate degree from Chatfield College could possibly complete required General Education Requirements prior to transferring by satisfying up to fifty-one (51) hours of Brescia's GERs, provided the student completes six (6) hours in upper-division GER coursework and a second theology class.
 Any of these courses not completed at Chatfield must be completed at Brescia University.
 In addition, if six (6) upper division credit hours (300-400 level) of Brescia's GERs are not transferred in, they must be completed at Brescia.

 Additionally, Brescia University has an agreement with Northcentral Technical College (NTC) in Wisconsin through which NTC students earning an associate degree in Human Services can transition seamlessly into Brescia's baccalaureate in Psychology.
-According to this agreement, NTC students transfer into Brescia as juniors, bringing a maximum of 62 transfer credits, including a maximum of 15 credit hours that may be applied to the Psychology major.
+According to this agreement, NTC students transfer into Brescia as juniors, bringing up to 62 transfer credits, including a maximum of 15 credit hours that may be applied to the Psychology major.
 Because the NTC associate is a technical rather than an A.A. or A.S. degree, additional General Education courses will most likely be required from Brescia, including credits in Math, the sciences, fine arts, and theology.
 At least 66 credit hours must be earned at Brescia, including 42 upper-division credits.